ElectrifyCS/Geofencing-for-Visitor-Management-Systems/README.md

 **One violation isn't proof of spoofing → weighted anomaly scoring** A visitor could trip one check for an innocent reason (dropped signal, elevator, etc.).
 Spoofing is more convincingly signaled by *multiple* things going wrong together — speed, acceleration, time outside the geofence, and sudden jumps are combined into a single weighted score, and that score maps to a risk level (`TRUSTED` → `CRITICAL`) rather than a binary flag.

 For reference, this maps onto IB Mathematics AA HL as follows: logarithmic functions and transformations (the convergence factor), sequences and limits (`c(n)` as `n → ∞`), vectors and vector geometry (position/displacement/geofence checks), statistics — mean and variance (the Kalman filter's noise model), and functions and transformations (`τ(c)`).
-That background isn't required to follow the explanations above — it's just where the ideas originally came from.
+That background isn't required to follow the explanations above but for those who have that background are familiar with why i took this approach.

 ## Running the demo